RUMI'S UNTOLD STORY

 7. The Collective Poems of Shams or Rumi?

 Rumi named the collection after his mentor to make sure Shams' name will be remembered alongside himself.
 Rumi knew well that his students, family members and historians had little intention to remember this wild, wandering dervish.
 They considered Shams a blemish on Rumi's otherwise pristine reputation.
-Rumi as usual took the matter into his own hands.
+Rumi, as usual, took the matter into his own hands.
 He not only named the collection after Shams, but used Shams as the pen name or signature at the end of hundreds of his poems.
 He assured that his successors had no possible alternative but to perpetuate Shams.
 Even altering the title of the epic would not have wiped Shams from the history books, since few hundred poems still enshrined him.

 * * * * * * *